Ukraine and the US have finally signed a minerals deal. What does it include?

 deal include?

-While Trump has repeatedly expressed interest in Ukraine’s rare earth elements, it unclear what other minerals might be part of the deal.
-Earlier this year, Andrii Yermak, the head of Ukraine’s presidential office, said it could include lithium, titanium or uranium.
+Officials have also emphasized that the agreement ensures full ownership of the resources remains with Ukraine, and the state will determine what can be extracted and where.

-The agreement ensures full ownership of the resources remains with Ukraine, according to Ukrainian officials.
-The state will determine where and what can be extracted.
+The text of the deal lists 55 minerals but says more can be agreed to.

-It also does not refer to any debt obligations for Ukraine, the officials have said, meaning profits from the fund will not go toward the paying the U.S. back for its previous support.
+Trump has repeatedly expressed interest in Ukraine’s rare earth elements, and some of them are included in the list, as are other critical minerals, such as titanium, lithium and uranium.

 What are rare earth elements?